An apprenticeship is an excellent pathway to an industry career – ready to move?

 - Start by finding an apprenticeship with a willing employer; you can increase your chances of securing employment by completing a pre-apprenticeship course with us.

-- Your employer will then register you with an approved Australian Apprenticeship Centre (AAC).
-An AAC representative will organise a training contract between you and your employer.
+- Your employer will then register you with an approved Australian Apprenticeship Support Network provider (AASN).
+An AASN representative will organise a training contract between you and your employer.

-- AAC will register your training contract on the apprenticeship database (called DELTA) and you will be allocated a unique DELTA number – this step may take up to 4 weeks.
+- AASN will register your training contract on the apprenticeship database (called DELTA) and you will be allocated a unique DELTA number – this step may take up to 4 weeks.

-- Once we have received your DELTA number, your Melbourne Polytechnic Apprentice Coordinator will arrange for you to sign a Training Plan with your employer and Melbourne Polytechnic, and you can start your training as soon as possible.
+- Once we have received your DELTA number, your Melbourne Polytechnic Apprentice Coordinator will discuss your training program and responsibilities with you and your employer and organise for you to commence training as soon as possible.

 Melbourne Polytechnic is a leader in industry training